nauticalist/resume/README.md

 **MTR Informatics, Training and Consultancy Inc., Turkey | May 2017 - Current**

-*Developed an SaaS that has 100k US net profit in Turkish Marker.
+*Developed an SaaS that has 100k US net profit in Turkish Market.
 Captured over 70% market share in Turkey, expanded business networks globally, and generated higher revenue through delivering company’s robust digital solutions.*

 - Responsible for the engineering efforts across multiple project teams.
 - Functioning as a site manager to manage operations of the office.